atlas-github/nih_lstm/README.md

     C -- Learns_Features --> E;
 ```

+1. Artificial Intelligence (AI): This is the broadest field, encompassing any technique that enables computers to mimic human intelligence.
+2. Machine Learning (ML): A subfield of AI that focuses on enabling computers to learn from data without being explicitly programmed.
+Instead of hard-coded rules, ML algorithms learn patterns and make predictions based on the data they are trained on.
+3. Deep Learning (DL): A subfield of Machine Learning.
+The key characteristic of deep learning is the use of neural networks with multiple layers (hence "deep").
+4. Other ML Techniques: This branch represents the many other machine learning algorithms that are not deep learning.
+These include methods like Support Vector Machines (SVMs), Decision Trees, Naive Bayes, Linear Regression, and various clustering algorithms.
+5. Neural Networks with Multiple Layers: This is the core of deep learning.
+These networks consist of interconnected nodes (neurons) organized into multiple layers (input, hidden, and output layers).
+The "depth" refers to the number of hidden layers.
+6.Convolutional Neural Networks (CNNs): A specific type of deep neural network that is particularly well-suited for processing grid-like data, such as images.
+They use convolutional layers to automatically learn spatial hierarchies of features.
+7. Recurrent Neural Networks (RNNs): Another type of deep neural network designed to handle sequential data, such as text, time series, and audio.
+They have feedback connections that allow them to maintain a "memory" of past inputs.
+8. Long Short-Term Memory Networks (LSTMs): A specific and powerful type of RNN architecture that is better at learning long-range dependencies in sequential data, overcoming some of the limitations of traditional RNNs.
+9. Feature Learning (Automatic Feature Extraction): A crucial aspect that differentiates deep learning from many traditional ML techniques.
+Deep learning models automatically learn relevant features from raw data through their multiple layers.
+Each layer progressively extracts higher-level and more abstract features.

 # 2. Environment Setup
 ## Installing and configuring Python
 ## Essential libraries for ML/DL (NumPy, Pandas, Matplotlib, TensorFlow, etc.)